schalimadugu/data-science-S2023/challenges/c08-structures-assignment.md

     probability in q2 and is more reliable.
 - Does the confidence interval above account for uncertainty arising from the *Monte Carlo approximation*?
 Why or why not?
-  - No, the confidence interval doesn’t account for uncertainty arising from the Monte Carlo approximation, since the different random samples in a Monte Carlo approximation can generate different confidence intervals, which this confidence interval doesn't take into account.
+  - Yes, the confidence interval does account for uncertainty arising from the Monte Carlo approximation, since the confidence interval is calculated over the mean and standard deviation of the Monte Carlo sample, so it explicitly does account for the uncertainty produced by Monte Carlo sampling.
 - Does the confidence interval above account for uncertainty arising from *limited physical tests* (`df_samples`)?
 Why or why not?
   - No, since we based the 10000 generated samples from the limited 25